sammy200-ui/JavaScript_main/README.md

 ## 🌟 Projects
 As I progress, I will make some projects
 - A to-do list app
-- A simple calculator
 - A news app using APIs

 ## 📌 Goals